RobinAxelsson/personal-jam/resume/to-recruiters.md

 ### What you can't learn about ⛵

 - My big interest of sailing and sail racing.
-- Maybe you know something?
-Please tell me if you would like to see more or less of something and I will try to add it soon.
+- Maybe you know something that I missed?
+Please tell me and I will try to add it soon.

 ### Still here? 🤩